phax/peppol-commons/README.md

 # News and noteworthy

+v12.3.3 - work in progress
+* Updated the MLS Schematron rules 1.0.1 to match the MLS 1.1.0 Member Review version

 v12.3.2 - 2025-12-15
 * Added new in-between exception class `SMPClientHttpException` which gives access to the returned HTTP Status code
 * The class `SMPDNSResolutionException` received a separate "error code" field to make it better differentiatable.
 See [#67](https://github.com/phax/peppol-commons/issues/67) - thx @wildhai